Your questions answered:

 3. What has the CIC done with the Council in relation to Fairfield House?

-B&NES Council has a formal “community asset transfer” process.
-The details of this are set out here: https://www.bathnes.gov.uk/services/neighbourhoods-and-community-safety/community-asset-transfers The details set out here are important: this is the process under which it is possible to take Fairfield House out of B&NES’ control and secure the future of HIM’s legacy.
+The CIC has signed a two-year lease and established a partnership board to determine and secure the long term future.
+This cold be a long lease, or a formal “community asset transfer” (CAT).
+The details of CAT are set out here: https://www.bathnes.gov.uk/services/neighbourhoods-and-community-safety/community-asset-transfers This is a formal process under which it is possible to take Fairfield House out of B&NES’ control and secure the future of HIM’s legacy.
 The Fairfield House Community Association decided to create the CIC as an entity with suitable legal form to enter that process.
-We have faithfully followed that process, and as of March 2021 we are at step 7 “ draft heads of terms and Partnership Agreement discussed”.
-We are now pursuing the next steps in B&NES policy.
-It is an onerous process and we think this represents significant and hard-earned progress.
+We have faithfully explored that process, but it is onerous and it is not clear to us that it is the right way forward for several reasons.

 4. If the CIC should be wound up, what then happens to this asset?

 We hope the CIC will succeed, but the evidence is that many companies fail at some point.
-If that were to happen the asset which is Fairfield House returns to the owner B&NES.
+If that were to happen the lease is forfeit and Fairfield House returns to the owner B&NES.

 The legal form CIC includes an “asset lock” which means assets of a CIC cannot be taken out of the CIC except to another similarly “asset locked” body (eg a charity such as BEMSCA would qualify).
 But under the terms of the lease Fairfield House would go back to B&NES and we would be back where we are today.